見出し画像

 Note

-*1) The word “spectator” was used not only by Dewey’s work but also by Gendlin’s APM.
+*3) The word “spectator” was used not only by Dewey’s work but also by Gendlin’s APM.
 For example, this word was used in Chapter I to describe en#1.
 However, the word “spectator,” used in Chapter I, including “hunter,” and the word “idealized observer,” used in Chapter IV to describe a scientist’s cognition, differ in denotation and do not always seem to refer to the same matters.
-Dr. Luke Jaaniste has provided valuable suggestions on this point.
+On this point, valuable suggestions have been provided by Dr. Luke Jaaniste.

 References